HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Documentation/README.md

 # HOMAG IntelliDivide Client

-The [HOMAG IntelliDivide Client](./..//Client/IntelliDivideClient.cs) enables access to the intelliDivide application for integration into your own applications.
-The most important functions that are also offered on the website are available.
+The HOMAG IntelliDivide Client ([Source Code](./..//Client/IntelliDivideClient.cs) / [Documentation](./homagconnect.intellidivide.client.intellidivideclient.md)) enables access to the intelliDivide application for integration into your own applications.

+The functions offered on the website are available for a programmatic integration.

 ## Request a optimization